Skip to main content

 A veteran can also qualify if:

-- His/Her disability (mental or physical) requires that another person regularly helps to keep him/her from harming himself/herself or others.
+• Their disability (mental or physical) requires that another person regularly help to keep them from harming themselves or others.

 OR

-- He/she is bedridden.
-That is, his/her condition is severe enough that it requires him/her to always be in bed.
+• They are bedridden.
+That is, their condition is severe enough that it requires them to always be in bed.
 This rule does not apply if the veteran chooses to remain in bed or if a doctor prescribes a period of bed rest.

 Special Monthly Compensation Level R1 vs. Level R2